nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![IncreaseQuantityActivityDiagram](images/IncreaseQuantityActivityDiagram.png)

-#### \[Implementing\] View details of a food item.

-**Overview**
-The view feature is meant to be a shorthand for users to view the details of a particular food item.
-Traditionally, to view the details of an item, the user would use the list command to view the details of a food item.
-The user can now specify `view` to view more details of the indexed food item.

-The following UML diagram shows `view` and its associated class.

-_(UML diagram to be inserted)_

 **Design considerations**

 -   **Alternative 1 (Current implementation):** The command view with the index of the food item to view the details of.